ArduPilot/ardupilot_wiki/rover/source/docs/rover-px4-quickstart.rst

 ----------------

-To test the Manual mode, put the Rover up on blocks, to prevent a runaway, turn on the R/C transmitter, power up the flight controller (depressing the safety button on the PX4FMU for 5 seconds to disengage the safety lock (LED solid on)), and when a 3D lock has been obtained
+To test the Manual mode, put the Rover up on blocks, to prevent a runaway, turn on the R/C transmitter, power up the autopilot (depressing the safety button on the PX4FMU for 5 seconds to disengage the safety lock (LED solid on)), and when a 3D lock has been obtained